-However, get the position wrong and you’ll likely suffer neck, shoulder and lower back pain, not to mention running the risk of handlebar palsy (or ulnar neuropathy — numbness of the two smallest fingers due to compression or traction of the ulnar nerve as it passes across the wrist into the hand, with or without hand muscle weakness).
+However, the wrong setup could lead to neck, shoulder and lower back pain, as well as the risk of developing more serious issues like handlebar palsy or ulnar neuropathy (numbness of the two smallest fingers due to compression or traction of the ulnar nerve as it passes across the wrist into the hand, with or without hand muscle weakness).

 How to choose the width of your handlebars

-Too much fuss is made about the importance of shoulder width when choosing bar width.
+It’s often said handlebars should match shoulder width, though in reality too much fuss is made about the importance of shoulder width when choosing a bar.

 How to choose the shape of your handlebars

-In most cases there were no considerations regarding comfort when riding out of the drops.
-This all changed when FSA and 3T offered up the Omega and Ergonova respectively, triggering a trend of short-shoulder, shallow drop (or ‘compact’) bars on new bikes.
+This all changed when FSA and 3T offered up the Omega and Ergonova handlebars respectively, triggering a trend of short-shoulder, shallow drop (or ‘compact’) bars on new bikes.

-Road bike handlebars can dramatically affect your comfort and control on the bike David Rome / Immediate Media
+Road bike handlebars can dramatically affect your comfort and control on the bike.

-When given the choice, opt for compact bars with a longer stem rather than a shorter stem with a long-shouldered bar.
-This allows easy access to the controls when riding on the tops, as well as improved bike handling, a good torso posture, and easy access to the brake levers when riding in the drops.
+Most will likely be better off with compact bars and a longer stem rather than a shorter stem with a bar with long reach and deep drops.
+Opting for the former allows easy access to the controls when riding on the tops, as well as improved bike handling, a good torso posture, and easy access to the brake levers when riding in the drops.

-If you’re new to road cycling, start with a bar that’s wider than your shoulders, then aim to get narrower as your skills improve (although best leave the 36cm bars to pro rider Adam Hansen).
+If you’re new to road cycling, start with a bar that’s slightly wider than your shoulders, then aim to get narrower as your skills improve.

 You should position your hoods so that there is a continuous, level surface from the bar’s shoulder onto the hoods.
 Make sure the transition from the bar shoulder/hood surface is a degree or two up from horizontal.
 This allows a good platform for the hand and puts your wrists in a far more natural position when reaching for the controls.